First Cohort

 Area C: Supraparticles

 When liquids with dispersed colloids evaporate, the colloids left behind can form complex structures.
 These structures are important in many natural phenomena and technical applications.
 Therefore, it is desirable to better understand evaporation of suspensions.
-The aim of this project is to gain such understanding and structure control for evaporating drops of suspensions on superamphiphobic surfaces through combined experiments and simulations.
+Through combined experiments and simulations the aim of this research area is to gain an understanding of structure formation in evaporating drops using suspensions on superamphiphobic surfaces.

 Melis Yetkin